youareamazing051/learninggit3/README.md

 # learninggit3
-This repo is to learn git part 3
+This repo is to learn git part 3.
+This is important because it will help me to know and understand the whole concept of GIT on my own.
+Thanks.